-The Brandenburg Main State Archive is the main archive of the federal state Brandenburg.
+The Brandenburg Main State Archive is the main archive of the federal state of Brandenburg.
 It is responsible for documents and materials from the state government of Brandenburg, the state administrative agencies, its governmental agencies and their predecessors.

 The “Brandenburgisches Landeshauptarchiv” makes its certificates, registers, files, maps, plans, posters, audio-visual records and many other archival objects available to help carry out public tasks as well as to protect legal concerns.
 The archival materials are used for historical studies or projects, e.g. regional, local or genealogical studies.

 The Archive conserves its complete collection of records and keeps them safe, but these records need to be made available for consultation at the same time.